segmentio/segment-docs/src/connections/destinations/catalog/firebase/index.md

 We have been working hard bringing our Firebase iOS beta integration up to date with the native Firebase SDK.
 The new version 2.0.0-beta has a number of changes that you should be aware of before you upgrade.

 - Bumps to Firebase version 4.0. (we were a major version behind)
-- Removes subspec which pulls in the deprecate `pod appIndexing` .
+- Removes `subspec` which pulls in the deprecated `pod appIndexing` .
 - Fixes a crash when passing a non NSString value through `traits` on `Identify`.
 - Fixes Mapping to Firebase `logEvent` and Firebase reserved Params and Constants.